Forever MicroRanch Sanctuary

 The four of us were made to feel so very welcome in Alex, and Jenn’s home, that the space felt like a sanctuary for humans as well.
 It is so important for people that are living a life free from harm, to be able to have a safe space to breathe, energize, re-group, and connect with likeminded people, and sometimes even with people who are not quite there yet, but have the desire to make the transition to a life free from harm.

 Being in a space with humans who have taken action to care for the less fortunate in a more holistic approach, as well as giving animals a safe space to live out their lives, felt like home to us.
-There was no death in the space, only love and life.

 It is a beautiful, and harmonious way of living.
-It is also the way we look forward to living in our safe space for humans and animals in the near future.
+It is also the way we look forward to living in our safe space for humans and animals in the future.

 Our one night stay at Forever MicroRanch Sanctuary was not enough, so we will be spending three more nights during Canadian thanksgiving weekend with our new human, and animal friends.